-FERRIS: Commandment number two: hire like your life depends on it because it does.
+FERRIS: Hire like your life depends on it, because it does.
 Hiring the right people can make or break a company.
 And this is a theme that comes up again and again with successful founders.

 Airbnb’s Brian Chesky personally interviewed the company’s first 500 employees, for instance.
 That was incredibly time-consuming, painstaking work, but Brian would not have had it any other way.
 Patience, he says, in this particular case, pays dividends.

 Meanwhile the ground is coming.
-That takes like real patience and some courage.
-The reason we did that though was because we thought in the high-class event we are successful: do I want to work with 100 more people like this?
+That takes real patience and some courage.
+The reason we did that, though, was because we thought in the high-class event we are successful: do I want to work with 100 more people like this?
 Because if I hire someone, they are going to interview the new people.
-And so we thought of hiring as this mechanism where, do I want to, if I could hire anyone in the world, would I hire the person sitting across me, and do I want 10 or 100 more people like them?
+And so we thought of hiring as this mechanism: where do I want to go?
+If I could hire anyone in the world, would I hire the person sitting across from me, and do I want 10 or 100 more people like them?

 So the company, of course, invented a number of hiring algorithms, which are used throughout the industry today.
 Many of them include pretty aggressive hiring interviews from peers, asking people to do work, and so forth.
 Ultimately, the judgment has a lot to do with whether the person is interesting or not.
 And so we would, for example, take a position that we want to hire rocket scientists, because rocket scientists are inherently interesting.
 And in sales, we love to hire Olympians.
-Or Super Bowl winners, or football players—because the discipline that they had in their lives as young people—men and women—to get to that point indicated that an extra set of discipline.
+Or Super Bowl winners, or football players — because the discipline that they had in their lives as young people, men and women, to get to that point indicated an extra set of discipline.

 HOFFMAN: I want to acknowledge that most companies don’t have the option of hiring rocket scientists, Olympic athletes, and Super Bowl winners.
 But Eric does have more pragmatic advice for companies that can’t set the bar at Himalayan heights.